holochain/docs-pages/src/install.md

 # Install The Holochain Developer Tools

 <div markdown="1" class="coreconcepts-intro">
 This guide will get you set up with the latest Holochain RSM developer environment on macOS, Linux, and Windows.
 Right now Holochain RSM is **alpha quality** and things are moving fast.
 Expect our APIs and SDKs to change and even break your app if you're keeping up with the latest changes.
-If you'd like to install something more stable, read our [advanced guide](../nix/).
+If you like choices, read our [advanced guide](../install-advanced/).
 </div>

 ## Hardware Requirements